-Subsequent changes in the term or amount of the benefit reduction.

-The family's annual income will include the imputed welfare income, as determined at the family's annual or interim reexamination, during the term of the welfare benefits reduction (as specified by the welfare agency).

-The amount of imputed welfare income will be offset by the amount of additional income the family receives that commences after the sanction was imposed.
-When additional income from other sources is at least equal to the imputed welfare income, the imputed welfare income will be reduced to zero.

-If the family was not an assisted resident when the welfare sanction began, imputed welfare income will not be included in annual income.

-If the family claims the amount of imputed welfare income has been calculated incorrectly, the Senior Program Manager or their designee will review the calculation for accuracy.
-If the imputed welfare income amount is correct, CMHA will provide a written notice to the family that includes:

-A brief explanation of how the amount of imputed welfare income was determined;

-A statement that the family may request an informal hearing if they do not agree with CMHA's determination.

-Verification Before Denying a Request to Reduce Rent

-CMHA will obtain written verification from the welfare agency stating that the family's benefits have been reduced due to fraud or noncompliance with welfare agency economic self-sufficiency or work activities requirements before denying the family's request for rent reduction.
+Formatted: Font: 12 pt, Expanded by 0.1 pt Subsequent changes in the term or amount of the benefit reduction.
+Formatted: Expanded by 0.1 pt The family's annual income will include the imputed welfare income, as determined at the family's annual or interim reexamination, during the term of the welfare benefits reduction (as specified by the welfare agency).
+Formatted: Font: (Default) Arial, 12 pt, Expanded by 0.1 pt The amount of imputed welfare income will be offset by the amount of additional income the family receives that commences after the sanction was imposed.
+When additional income from other sources is at least equal to the imputed welfare income will be reduced to zero.
+Formatted If the family was not an assisted resident when the welfare sanction began, mputed welfare income will not be included in annual income.
+Formatted: Font: (Default) Arial f the family claims the amount of imputed welfare income has been calculated incorrectly, the Senior Program Manager or their designee will review the calculation for accuracy.
+If the imputed welfare income amount is correct, CMHA will provide a written notice to the family that includes: Formatted A brief explanation of how the amount of imputed welfare income was determined; A statement that the family may request an informal hearing if they do not agree with CMHA's determination.
+Verification Before Denving a Request to Reduce Rent CMHA will obtain written verification from the welfare agency stating that the amily's benefits have been reduced due to fraud or noncompliance with welfare agency economic self-sufficiency or work activities requirements before denying he family's request for rent reduction.
 CMHA will rely on the welfare agency's written notice to CMHA regarding welfare sanctions.

-Cooperation Agreements [24 CFR 5.613]

-CMHA will work with the local welfare agency under which the welfare agency agrees:

-To target public assistance benefits and services to participants in CMHA's Self-Sufficiency program;

-To provide written verification to CMHA concerning welfare benefits for applicant and participant families, and specified reduction in welfare benefits for a family member, listing amount of reduction, reason for reduction, term of reduction, and subsequent redetermination.

-CMHA will rely on the welfare agency's written notice regarding the amount of specified benefit reduction.
+Cooperation Agreements [24 CFR 5.613] CMHA will work with the local welfare agency under which the welfare agency agrees: To target public assistance benefits and services to participants in CMHA's Self-Sufficiency program; To provide written verification to CMHA concerning welfare benefits for applicant and participant families, and specified reduction in welfare benefits for a family member, listing amount of reduction, reason for reduction, term of reduction, and subsequent redetermination.
+Formatted CMHA will rely on the welfare agency's written notice regarding the amount of specified benefit reduction.